Minnesota Wildflowers

 Detailed Information

-[photo of leaves] Most of the leaves surround the base of the stem.
-Basal leaves are up to 12 inches long, 1½ inches wide, with a rounded or blunt point at the tip, tapering at the base and densely covered in hairs up to an inch long.
+[photo of leaves] Leaves are mostly basal, up to 12 inches long, 1½ inches wide, with a rounded or blunt point at the tip, tapering at the base, toothless, and densely covered in hairs up to an inch long.
 There are a few alternately attached leaves to about the midpoint of the main stem that are much smaller.
-The stem is densely covered with long stiff hairs.
+The stem is densely covered with long stiff hairs, becoming more sparsely hairy near the flowers.

-[photo of seed] Dark seeds about ¼ inch long with a tuft of light brown hair to carry them off in the wind.
+[photo of fruit] Dark seeds about ¼ inch long with a tuft of light brown hair to carry them off in the wind.

 More photos